Rope or sheet or halyard or . . . . .

 The next most used is the rope that is hidden in the front of a headsail by being covered over by a fold of canvas.
 The purpose of this rope is create a straight front edge, luff, of the sail.
 This is for a sail that is not fitted onto a stay.
 The name relates to the fact that the canvas is folded over the rope and a fold of cloth is known as a bolt, hence Bolt Rope.

-The last one and I hope you do not need this one too often is a tow rope and is as long as possible.
+The tow rope, I hope you do not need this one too often and in use is as long as possible.
 Short tow ropes snatch and are in danger of breaking whatever they tied to.
 A longer rope has more stretch and is gentler on the both the towing ship and ship being towed.

 The footrope under the yard arms for your feet to stand on when you are working aloft and stowing sails is also called a footrope.